-The use of chemical weapons in the Syrian Arab Republic triggered an unprecedented international response.
-This led to the creation of an ambitious plan to eliminate Syria’s chemical weapons program and prevent future use or proliferation of these abhorrent weapons.
-Canada has been a key contributor to international efforts in the destruction of Syria’s chemical weapons arsenal.
+The recent use of chemical weapons in the Syrian Arab Republic triggered an unprecedented international response.
+This led to the creation of an ambitious plan to eliminate Syria’s chemical weapons program and prevent future use and proliferation of these abhorrent weapons.
+Though the OPCW has worked hard to ensure Syria’s compliance with the CWC, significant challenges remain.

 Every State Party to the CWC must establish a National Authority to serve as the national focal point for liaison with the OPCW and with other States Parties.
 The Canadian National Authority is located at Global Affairs Canada.